How to Store Bean Sprouts

 Towel dry bean sprouts, place in a Large Abeego and loosely roll up the sprouts inside, scrunching the ends to seal.
 Alternatively, fold and seal the edges to make a parcel or a packet, or place in a bowl and cover and press.

 For more wrap inspiration, check out our Abeego YouTube channel.

 Bean sprouts are the shrinking violet of the vegetable world.
 Delicate and quick to wilt, it can be difficult to find fresh sprouts.

 Bean sprouts are easy to sprout at home and will be the freshest you’ll get!
-Store bought sprouts in an airtight bag are at high risk for wilt and slime and are best avoided.
+Grocery store sprouts in an airtight bag are at high risk for wilt and slime and are best avoided.
 Visit Asian markets for sprouts in bulk and choose how much or how little sprouts you’d like.
 They’re most often locally grown and fresh.

 The freshest bean sprouts are firm and have a sharp snap when bent.
-Browning is a sign of oxidation and means they’re not quite as fresh.
+Browning is a sign of oxidation and means they’re past their prime.
 If they’re slimy, they’re on their way out so avoid these ones.
-If your sprouts are brown or slimy at home, don’t worry.
-Give browning or limp bean sprouts a rinse in freezing cold water to clean and perk up.
+If your sprouts are brown or slimy at home, don’t fret—put them in a colander and rinse in freezing cold water to clean and perk ‘em up.

-Amazing crunchiness aside, do bean sprouts actually add nutrition?
-Yes, according to this Chatelaine article, sprouts are bursting with fibre, choline, vitamin K, and potassium.
+Amazing crunchiness aside, do bean sprouts actually add nutrition & health benefits?
+Yes, according to this Chatelaine article, these veggies are bursting with fibre, choline, vitamin C & K, and potassium.

 We may not always like to admit it, but mom knows a thing or two!
-Make sure to tap into her experience in the kitchen like our Lead Explorer did with her mom when making salad rolls.
+Make sure to tap into her experience in the kitchen like our Marketing Manager did with her mom when making salad rolls.